Improved Pathwise Coordinate Descent for Power Penalties: Demonstrations

-To demonstrate the utility of Algorithms~\ref{alg:fq} and \ref{alg:fo}, we consider applications to five datasets of varying size and structure.
+When implementing Algorithm~\eqref{eq:alg} for fixed $q$, we consider 20 values of $\omega$ that are equally spaced on the log-scale from $\omega^{(min)}_1$ to $10^{-20}$, where $\omega^{(min)}_1$ is determined from the data.
+When implementing Algorithm~\eqref{alg:fo} for fixed $\omega$, we consider $k_q = 20$ equally spaced values $\boldsymbol q = \left\{2, \dots, 0.1\right\}$.
+For each simulated dataset, we implement Algorithms~\ref{alg:fq} and \ref{alg:fo} and their cold start alternatives for $10$ randomly selected unique orderings of the $p$ covariates.

+Figure~\ref{fig:timingsim} depicts timing comparisons for Algorithms~\ref{alg:fq} and \ref{alg:fo} relative to cold start alternatives for simulated data.
+We compare Algorithm~\ref{alg:fq} to a cold start alternative that minimizes \eqref{eq:algre} starting from $\boldsymbol \beta = \boldsymbol 0$, and we compare Algorithm~\ref{alg:fo} to a cold start alternative that minimizes \eqref{eq:algre} starting from $\boldsymbol \beta = (\boldsymbol X'\boldsymbol X + \boldsymbol I_p)^{-1}\boldsymbol X'\boldsymbol y$.
+In general, both warm start algorithms provide substantial timing gains relative to their cold start alternatives, especially when the number of covariates $p$ is large.
+The relative gains of Algorithm~\ref{alg:fq} compared to its cold start alternative are greater than the relative gains of Algorithm~\ref{alg:fo} compared to its cold start alternative, however Algorithm~\ref{alg:fo} is often faster than Algorithm~\ref{alg:fq} when considering time needed to compute solutions for all $q$ and $\omega$, especially when covariates are correlated or the dimension is greater.

 Table~\ref{tab:datasets} summarizes the number of observations $n$, the number of covariates $p$, and the average absolute correlation between covariates.
 Citations for where each dataset has previously appeared in the penalized regression literature are also provided.